riya-n/dog-breeds/README.md

-# My React Native Projects
+# Dog Breeds

 I'm learning react native!
-This repo contains some projects I am working on to help me learn the basic concepts of the framework.

-## Dog Breeds

-Scroll through a list of dog breeds and click on one to see a random image of that breed!
-I created this app to learn how to use an API and also get familiar with list views.
-Now I'm working on adding more features to it using text inputs, react navigation, etc.
+In order to learn the basic concepts of the framework, I decided to create an app that shows a list of dog breeds.
+You can scroll through a list of dog breeds and click on one to see a random image of that breed!
+You can also add your own dog breeds to the list.
+I created this app to learn how to use an API, get familiar with list views, and also learn how to use react navigation.